ptycho/ptypy/doc/rst/concept.rst

    >>>     # we keep the same probe access
    >>>     prview = View(P.probe,None,probe_ar)
    >>>     # For diffraction diffraction and exit wave we need to increase the
-   >>>     # layer index as exit wave and diffraction pattern is unique per
+   >>>     # layer index as exit wave and diffraction pattern are unique per
    >>>     # scan position
    >>>     exit_ar.layer +=1
    >>>     diff_ar.layer +=1